karuvally/karuvally.github.io/_posts/2019-01-01-git-quickstart.md

 Adding the file, which causes git to start tracking our file and then the actual commit process.

-    $ git add . # here the dot causes git to add all the files in our repo
+    $ git add .

+See that . (dot)?
+It asks git to add all the files in our directory, sparing you from the task of manually adding each file.
+Next is the commit command.

-    $ git commit -m "the commit message" # let us commit!
+    $ git commit -m "the commit message"

 At this point, git would have probably interrupted you asking for your name and email address.
 Type it in